 Frederik Law Olmsted is considered the founder of American landscape architecture.
 Even though he lacked formal training he was partially or totally responsible for designing notable sites including Central Park (NYC), Prospect Park on the campus of Stanford University, the Biltmore Estate in North Carolina, the U.S. Capitol Grounds, and the National Zoo in Washington D.C.

-He is also credited with working on the preservation of Yosemite Valley and Niagara Fall.
+He is also credited with working on the preservation of Yosemite Valley and Niagara Falls.
 Mr. Olmsted moved to Brookline in 1883 and founded one of the world's first offices dedicated to landscape design.

 You can tour Olmsted's house called Fairsted, his office, and the grounds.
 You can also view design documents and historical materials related to the more than 5,000 landscape design projects his office worked on.